Lecrae: 2016–2020: Signing with Columbia

-Independent again (2020–present)
+2020–present: Departure from Columbia

 In May 2020, Lecrae left Columbia, and stated that this would give him more artistic freedom and control.
 Restoration was released on August 21, 2020.
 On December 3, 2021, Lecrae released No Church In a While, a ten-track collaboration album with 1K Phew.

-With American Christian rapper Andy Mineo, he released "Coming In Hot", as a single, and later included on the Reach Records collaborative album titled Summer Eighteen, as well as Mineo's 2021 album Never Land II.
-It has been certified RIAA Digital Gold for more than 500,000 downloads and on-demand streams in August 2021, and Digital Platinum in 2023 for exceeding one million, also becoming a viral song on social networks, even used by personalities like Kim Kardashian and Will Smith.
-It managed to position itself on Billboard three years after its release, making this a rare phenomenon in music.
+With American Christian rapper Andy Mineo, he released "Coming In Hot" as a single, later included on the Reach Records collaborative album titled Summer Eighteen, as well as Mineo's 2021 album Never Land II.
+It has been certified RIAA Digital Gold for more than 500,000 downloads and on-demand streams in August 2021, and Digital Platinum in 2023 for exceeding one million, also becoming a viral song on social networks, used by personalities like Kim Kardashian and Will Smith.
+It managed to position itself on Billboard three years after its release, a rare occurrence in music.

 In August 2025, Lecrae released his tenth studio album Reconstruction.

-In 2025, Lecrae announced his upcoming documentary, Unashamed, which would premiere at the Nashville Film Festival on September 21, 2025.
+Later in 2025, announced his upcoming documentary, Unashamed, which premiered at the Nashville Film Festival on September 21, 2025.